-On July 25, 2023, the Company entered into a Securities Purchase Agreement with certain investors pursuant to which it issued and sold 2,897,654 shares of its common stock for an aggregate purchase price of \$2.1 million in a private placement (the "July 2023 Private Placement").
+On July 25, 2023, the Company entered into a Securities Purchase Agreement with certain investors pursuant to which it issued and sold 2,897,654 shares of its common stock for an aggregate purchase price of \$2.1 million in a private placement, or the July 2023 Private Placement.
 The July 2023 Private Placement closed on July 27, 2023.

-Item 16.
-Exhibits and Financial Statements Schedules
+ITEM 16.
+Exhibits and Financial Statement Schedules.

-(a) Exhibits.
+(a) Exhibits